MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-color.md

 ##### Use colors consistently

-Don’t confuse people by using colors inconsistently.
+Don’t confuse by using colors inconsistently.
 Make use of Teams core colors and secondary colors, which convey activity, errors, and other common states.

    :::column-end:::
 :::row-end:::